Schaffen Air Base: Postwar use

-After the war Schaffen became the location of the EVS (Elementary Flying School, or in Dutch: Elementaire Vliegschool; and in French: Ecole de Pilotage Élémentaire).
+After the war Schaffen became the location of the Belgian Air Force elementary fying school (French: Ecole de Pilotage Elémentaire; Dutch: Elementaire Vliegschool).
 In 1950 the EVS left for Air Base Goetsenhoven however.
 Schaffen Air Base has also been the home of the Training Center for Parachutists (TrgC Para) of the Belgian ParaCommandos since 1946.
+It is also used for recreational flying, both gliding and motorised, by Diest Aeroclub.
+They also host a yearly Old-Timer Flyin.